How to Make Bone Broth for Dogs

 You’ll also need enough water to completely cover the bones in your pot, along with 2-4 tablespoons of apple cider vinegar.
 The vinegar is crucial because it helps draw out the minerals from the bones during cooking.

 Optional additions can include dog-safe vegetables like carrots, celery, and parsley, enhancing flavor and nutrient content.
 Some safe herbs like turmeric or rosemary can also be added for extra health benefits, but these should be used sparingly.
-It’s vital to avoid onions, garlic, and other ingredients that are toxic to dogs.
+It’s vital to avoid onions, garlic, and other ingredients that can be toxic to dogs.

 Preparing and Cooking the Broth